How Do I Keep Cats Away From My Yard and Off My Property?

 - Blood meal fertilizer: Cats dislike the smell of dried blood that is found in this fertilizer.
 It can keep cats away and make the plants in your garden more green and lush.

 - Citrus: Cats dislike the smell of citrus.
 You can scatter orange, lemon, or lime peels in your yard.
-Cities-based sprays are also effective.
+Citrus-based sprays are also effective.

 - Pipe tobacco: Cats dislike the smell of tobacco, so you can spread this stuff around to keep them off your property.
 You can pick some up at a smoke shop.